-There are countless ways a personal injury case can come about, from car accidents or mechanical defects to slips and falls.
+There are countless ways a personal injury case can come about, from car accidents to workplace accidents.
 This means that the evidence available will vary widely from case to case.
 However, there are many pieces of evidence that will be useful for any personal injury claim.
 This article will cover both the universal and case-specific evidence items.

 While evidence will always be a key factor in personal injury cases, even the best proof can fall short of achieving you the compensation you deserve without the help of an experienced personal injury attorney.
 The Texas legal system is complicated and confusing, and an insurance company will usually do whatever they can to lower your claim amount.